ARMmbed/mbed-os-5-docs/docs/api/nfc/SimpleMessageParser.md

 <span class="images">![](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/classmbed_1_1nfc_1_1ndef_1_1common_1_1_simple_message_parser.png)<span>SimpleMessageParser class hierarchy</span></span>

 The SimpleMessageParser class is a more integrated parser than the MessageParser class.
-Like MessageParser, SimpleMessageParser parses data and sends it to its delegate.
-However, SimpleMessageParser also combines MessageParser with a chain record.
-SimpleMessageParser parses well known NFC types records, such as Text, URI or Mime records, and produces usable objects out of the box.
+Like MessageParser, SimpleMessageParser parses data and sends parsing events to its delegate.
+However, SimpleMessageParser also includes sub parsers  for well known NFC types records, such as Text, URI or Mime records, and produces usable objects out of the box.
+User defined parsers can be injected at runtime to extend the capabilities of the SimpleMessageParser.

 ### SimpleMessageParser class reference